Stock market live, Stock exchange today live - ExBulletin

 Stock market live, Stock exchange today live

-Market heavyweight Reliance Industries (RIL) was the biggest contributor to Sensex’s downfall on Wednesday.
-It was followed by Infosys, HDFC Bank, Hindustan Unilever (HUL) and Larsen & Toubro (L&T).
+Infosys was the main contributor to Sensex’s downfall on Friday, along with ITC, Tata Consultancy Services (TCS), Maruti Suzuki India and HCL Technologies.
+In contrast, the Housing Development Finance Corporation (HDFC), Kotak Mahindra Bank, HDFC Bank and Axis Bank were among the winners.

-Among sector indices on NSE, the Nifty Metal Index fell 2.06 percent on Wednesday, weighed down by Hindustan Copper and Vedanta.
-The Nifty Realty index also fell 2.16% due to a drop in Macrotech Developers and Indiabulls Real Estate.
-The Nifty Pharma index fell 1.44%, led by Gland Pharma and Strides Pharma Science.
+Among sector indices on NSE, the Nifty Metal index fell 3.04%, weighted by Vedanta and Hindustan Zinc.
+The Nifty IT index also lost 1.44%, led by MphasiS, L&T Technology Services and Infosys.
+Likewise, Nifty Pharma also fell 1.55% due to a drop in Laurus Labs and Biocon.

 (with contributions from agencies)